adamstallard/modest/README.md

 <contact data="bob.json"/>
 <contact remotedata="http://websitedata/contacts/mary"/>
 ```
-* Decide which modules will be pre-compiled and which will be dynamic
+* Decide which modules will be pre-compiled and which will be dynamic (or both)

 ```html
 <include>cat</include>